Abortion is the murder, the sacrifice, of tiny neighbors who have not yet been born. This is the definition. This great atrocity must be abolished.

 2) As long as someone says “this human is a parasite”, all of a sudden we can kill him?
 What if I just call you a parasite?
 Is it OK to go ahead and dismember you without anesthesia?

-3) The vast majority of pregnancies occur willfully on the part of the woman.
+3) In the vast majority of cases, pregnancy is a result of the conscious choice the mother made; nobody forced her to engage in conjugal relations.
 Thus, the fetus is not “using her body or body parts against her will,” since she consented to the act of procreation in the first place.
 The vast majority of abortions terminate such consensual pregnancies.
 Therefore, your argument does not apply to the vast majority of abortions.

 4) It is absurd to say that a fetus somehow deprives a woman of her “right to liberty.”
 Pregnancy is a natural process, over which the fetus has no control.
 It would be absurd to arrest a newborn baby on charges of kidnapping or forced servitude, for using his/her mother’s body against her will.
 So also is it absurd to kill the unborn baby on these grounds.

 5) There are some fundamental differences between the unborn and parasites.
 Usually parasites are different species.
 Usually parasites don’t cause happiness.
 Usually parasites are neither the goal nor the product of reproduction.
 Usually parasites are not valuable humans.
 Usually parasites are not necessary for the continued survival of the host race.
 The relationship between the unborn and the mother was part of the pre-Fall Edenic paradise, and even post-Fall is described as God’s knitting.
 That Christ’s Incarnation as an unborn eventually brought life for all is the opposite of parasitism.